martinkooij/MMM-AfterShip/README.md

 The code is careful with calling this API.
 Already translated sentences are stored in memory for retrieval, so the translate API is used for new translations only, or after a reboot.
 With 100 Parcels / month it will be practically impossible to surpass the maximum free Google Translate tier of 500.000 characters.
 With heavy usage I am on 750 characters / day on average, mostly lower.

-This only works if <code>autoTranslate</code>
-is set to a valid language string (see https://cloud.google.com/translate/docs/languages).
+<code>autoTranslate</code> should be set to a valid language string (see https://cloud.google.com/translate/docs/languages).
 Translation services will not be called if <code>autoTranslate</code> is absent or set to <code>false</code>.

 An example of a non-translated view on the mirror: